 - 1. Perform a Pre-Delivery Inspection (PDI).
 The inspection must include the testing of all systems and components installed in your new camper.
 Your camper must pass the PDI test before it is eligible to be sold to you. nuCamp does not control dealer actions and is not responsible for an incomplete PDI. - 2.
 Give you a complete tour of your camper's appliances and features and teach you how to operate each of the systems. - 3.
 Prepare your camper for your first camping trip with all equipment in running order and ready to be used. - 4.
 Provide you, the owner, access to this Owner's Manual. - 5.
 Provide and explain to you the nuCamp One Year Limited Warranty, Three Year Limited Structure Warranty and the Warranty Claim Procedure. - 6.
 Register your One Year Limited Warranty online at www.nucamprv.com.
 You should receive a confirmation email when the warranty has been activated. - 7.
 Provide you with two sets of keys and all remotes needed to operate select appliances and components in your camper. - 8.
 Provide you with the complete Owner Package which has all component user manuals and other complimentary items from nuCamp.
 This is located within the trailer when shipped from nuCamp. - 9.
 Assist you in locating model and serial numbers of each installed component and walk you through activating the manufacturer warranties. - 10.
 Discuss and plan with you what to do in case of service needed on your camper, whether local or abroad.
 This includes repairs not under warranty. - 11.
 Service the full nuCamp lineup.
-Please note: A nuCamp dealer that does not sell truck campers is not required, nor expected to, perform work on said product.
-Furthermore, should a nuCamp dealer be booked with service work for a considerable amount of time, the only event where the nuCamp dealer is required to accommodate repair work immediately would be when the owner is traveling and away from home.
+From time to time an owner will have an emergency while in transit.
+In such an event, every nuCamp dealer is strongly encouraged (and expected) to accommodate such repairs.
+Please note: nuCamp dealers are independently owned and operated and possess the ability to refuse service.
+Furthermore, a nuCamp dealer that does not sell truck campers is not required, nor expected to, perform work on said product.